Erin’s Recipe Rundown

 • In a medium bowl, whisk together the gluten-free flour, cornstarch, baking powder and salt.

-• With the mixture running on medium-low, slowly add the granulated sugar to the oil and butter.
+• With the mixer running on medium-low, slowly add the granulated sugar to the oil and butter.
 Beat on high until the mixture is light and fluffy and turns a very pale yellow, about 3 minutes.

 • Add the eggs in one at a time, scraping down the bowl in between each addition.
 Mix in the vanilla extract, then beat on high for another 2 minutes.
 You want to incorporate lots of air!